tymyrddin/purple/source/docs/ctfs/ot-ics/root-me/workflow-realist.md

 Root-Me flags are static per submission.
 The full-chain challenge covers the complete attack path.
-The next Realist challenge uses the same infrastructure but a different endpoint, for example IED relay threshold manipulation (technique 6) instead of the turbine estop.
+The next Realist challenge uses the same infrastructure but a different endpoint, for example IED relay threshold manipulation (control logic manipulation) instead of the turbine estop.
 The participant reaches the engineering workstation by the same path, then pivots to the relay rather than the PLC.
 Each challenge teaches a distinct technique; the series as a whole covers the full depth of the environment.